mczerski/MySMotherboard/README.md

 3. ATSHA204A related parts:
 IC3
 ATSHA204A requires at least 2.0V power supply
+4. RS485 related parst (overvoltage protection on data pins):
+F1, F2, D2, D3

 ### Powering options

 The powering option is choosed in two steps.
 First is to select the voltage source, and second is to choose the voltage conversion type.
-Between the voltage source and the voltage converter ther is the reverse battery protection mosfet Q1 which is required for all options and voltage divider for battery voltage monitoring which is not required.
+Between the voltage source and the voltage converter ther is the reverse polarity protection mosfet Q1 which is required for all options and voltage divider for battery voltage monitoring which is not required.

 Voltage source options are:
 1. CR123A battery or 16340 rechargable li-ion battery.
 To select this option just solder CR123A battery holder.
 2. CR2032 battery.
 To chosse this option just solder CR2032 battery holder.
 3. JST-PH2 connector.
 To choose this option just solder the X1 connector.
+4. 24V input on 2.54mm screw terminal
-4. VRAW from MySX connector.
+5. VRAW from MySX connector.
 To choose this option the J2 jumper must be shorted.

 Reverse polarity battery protection:
 Q1